Day One:The Pond

 - The Learning Garden is about noticing what went unnoticed before and respecting knowledge we do not yet know

-- The LG is not for sale...and not to be exploited.
-The LG represents a separate, yet equal space within the corporate Education complex.
-Come to the Learning Garden to give, if you can, or to reflect.
+- The LG is a welcoming space.
+It represents a diverse, separate, yet equal space within the academic complex.
+Come to the Learning Garden to give, if you can, or, just to reflect.
 "Take a picture.
 Leave a footprint."

 - The Learning Garden promotes responsible involvement in natural contexts and the value of equality and of giving back to the land.